Sara980710/yolov5/README.md

 Follow the instructions in the [train directory](https://github.com/Sara980710/yolov5/tree/main/train).

+  OR

+Follow the instructions in the [export directory](https://github.com/Sara980710/yolov5/tree/main/export).

 ### Run the Docker image -locally
 Test the image locally on your desktop.